CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 For an infinitely stretched molecule we expect the energy to be the sum of the energies of the individual fragments.
 In the limit of infinite internuclear separation, the energy of H4 should equal twice the energy of the H2 molecule.
 Any discrepancy between these two energies would imply that the method is not size consistent.
 We computed the energies for a planar H4 molecule when the separation between the two H2 fragments is as large as 100A (see table).
 The calculations were performed for a planar rectangular H4 geometry and we stretched the horizontal distance and left the vertical fixed to approx the equilibrium distance for H2 (0.7 a0).
-The first rows in th etable correspond to energies computed using the PYSCF package and the last rows to energies computed with the tequila package.
+The first rows in the table correspond to energies computed using the PYSCF package and the last rows to energies computed with the tequila package.
 We observe that CCSD is size consistent but CISD isn't.
 That is also what is claimed in the literature.

-On the other hand we see that FCI is size consistent and HF as well as long as we use the restricted version of HF.
+On the other hand we see that FCI is size consistent and HF as well.

 ### Question #3 (Optional)